peakyquest/perception_vault/navsat_pose_localizer/README.md

 ## NavSat Pose Localizer Node

 The `NavSatPoseLocalizer` node is a ROS 2 node that converts GNSS data (`sensor_msgs/msg/NavSatFix`) into a localized odometry message (`nav_msgs/msg/Odometry`).
-This node enables robots to use GPS latitude/longitude/altitude as a position source within a local reference frame such as `map` or `world`.
+This node enables robots to use GPS latitude/longitude/altitude as a position source within a local reference frame.
 It is intended for navigation systems that require odometry-style positioning sourced from GNSS measurements.
 The node supports configuration of input/output topics, reference frame selection, altitude usage, and future extensions for attitude-based orientation estimation.

 ---